SHARE is the Sheridan Hollow Alliance for Renewable Energy.

 SHARE mission and origin

-SHARE seeks to stop the proposed Sheridan Hollow fossil fuel power plant and to redirect the state funds dedicated to this project toward a renewable energy solution.
+SHARE seeks to stop the proposed Sheridan Hollow fossil fuel power plant that would burn fracked gas in two large turbines to generate both electricity and heat for the Empire State Plaza (accomplished! — see below), and to redirect the state funds dedicated to this project toward a renewable energy solution (partially done! — see below).
 SHARE was formed in August 2017 with initial and ongoing participation by several Albany UU members.
 In October 2017, Albany UU’s Board of Trustees voted to endorse SHARE.
 Other environmental groups active in SHARE include Sane Energy Project, Food and Water Watch, and Citizen Action of New York.